A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Affine derived logarithmic geometry

-Next we discuss \emph{repletions} of derived monoids following Rognes \cite{Rog09} and Sagave--Sch\"urg--Vezzosi \cite{SSV16} in the derived context.
+Next we discuss \emph{repletions} of animated commutative monoids following Rognes \cite{Rog09} and Sagave--Sch\"urg--Vezzosi \cite{SSV16} in the derived context.
 An essentially identical notion appearing earlier in Kato--Saito \cite{KS04} traces back to exactifications of closed immersions of log schemes: See Remark \ref{rem:rogkatosaitocomp} for details.

-Recall that a derived monoid is \emph{grouplike} if the commutative monoid $\pi_0(M)$ is a group.
-The (de)looping adjunction $(B, \Omega)$ in the category of derived commutative monoids is a Quillen pair for the standard model structure and induces an adjunction on the underlying $\infty$-categories.
-The unit of the adjunction gives rise to the group completion construction $M\to \Omega B M$; if $M$ is grouplike, this is an equivalence.
+Recall that an animated monoid is \emph{grouplike} if the commutative monoid $\pi_0(M)$ is a group.
+The (de)looping adjunction $(B, \Omega)$ in the category of animated commutative monoids is a Quillen pair for the standard model structure and induces an adjunction on the underlying $\infty$-categories.
+The unit of the adjunction gives rise to the group completion construction $M\to \Omega B M$; if $M$ is grouplike, this is an equivalence, cf.\ \cite[5.2.6.11, 5.2.6.12, 5.2.6.15]{HA}.